New Albury Hotel

-New Albury Hotel is a heritage-listed Australian pub at 491 Kiewa Street, Albury, City of Albury, New South Wales, Australia.
-It was designed by W. H. Merritt and built from 1939 to 1939 by Snider Constructions.
+New Albury Hotel is a heritage-listed Australian pub at 491 Kiewa Street, Albury, New South Wales in the Riverina region of the state.
+It was designed by W. H. Merritt and built in 1939 by Snider Constructions.
 It is also known as Hotel Albury.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+It was added to the New South Wales State Heritage Register in 1999.

 History

 The hotel was designed in 1939 by W. H. Merritt, an architect and engineer from Melbourne.
 It was built for the Richmond N. S. Brewing Company Pty.
 Limited.
 When first built it was named the Hotel Albury but later it became known as the New Albury Hotel.
 Snider Constructions was the builder and the estimated cost was 25,000 pounds.

 Description

 The building is a five-storey framed structure faced in cream bricks on three sides with red bricks at the rear.
 The front façade has a cantilevered verandah at street level and concrete balconies with a white rendered finish above.
 It is well detailed, well maintained and in original condition.
 Important exterior details include the rounded corner windows and the horizontal banding effect created by the balconies and cream brick spandrels.

 The building is in original condition, except for new metal fire stairs.